Z-Fisher/Battle_Bot/README.md

 # Battle Bot Competition
 October 2019 - December 2019

 As the final project for a graduate mechatronics class, three teammates and I developed a "battle bot" within the competitions constraints and a $100 budget.
 Each bot was a member of a four bot meta-team in which teams could strategically choose complimentary attributes.
-In our meta-team, our bot had a heavy-weight / brawler style with the goals of durability and "bullying" enemy bots by controlling positioning through weight, drivetrain power, and traction.
+In our meta-team, our bot had a heavy-weight / brawler style with the goals of durability and pushing enemy bots by controlling positioning through weight, drivetrain power, and traction.

 Map